School of Education and Psychology

 • All of the University's teacher preparation programs are approved by the State of Washington Professional Educator Standards Board (PESB).

-• Blend of theory and practice.
-Teacher certification candidates spend between 93 and 231 clock hours observing and assisting in K-12 classrooms prior to student teaching.
+• In order to blend theory and practice, teacher certification candidates spend between 93 and 231 clock hours observing and assisting in K-12 classrooms prior to student teaching.

-• Methods-of-teaching courses are aligned with national Common Core State Standards and WA Sate Standards.
+• Methods-of-teaching courses are aligned with national Common Core State Standards and Washington state Standards.

 • Portfolios are used formatively and summatively to portray excellence of educational practices in the K-12 setting.

-• Fourteen teacher certification candidates were awarded the Eleanor Schofield Memorial Teachers' Scholarship.
+• Sixteen teacher certification candidates were awarded the Eleanor Schofield Memorial Teachers' Scholarship.

 • Two elementary education majors received the Doreen Paulson-Evans Memorial Scholarship.